mritunjaysharma394/vowpal-wiki/murmur2-vs-murmur3.md

     T^DXJ               100053
     T^GML               100053

-Note: changing the seed value (hash_base constant in hash.h) from 97562527 to 0 avoids these 2 collisions
+Note: changing the seed value (hash_base constant in hash.h) from 97562527 to 0 avoids these 2 collisions.
+In the final commited version I switched to seed 0.
+Most of the results below are with seed 97562527.

 ### Data-sets tested + number of features + winner-hash-method